ScienceParkStudyGroup/master-advanced-forensics/_episodes/03-principal-component-analysis.md

 {: .output}

-In our case, it seems that adipose tissues can be separated from the others using a combinatino of PC1 and PC3.
+In our case, it seems that adipose tissues can be separated from the others using a combination of PC1 and PC3.
 While PC1 separates the brain tissues from the other tissues, PC3 separates the adipose tissues together with the _adrenal gland_ tissue.

 Let's extract the genes that have the higher loadings on PC1 and PC3.

-> ## Callout
-> Take a look at the two previous plots (PC1-PC2, PC2-PC3).
-You will see that adipose-related tissues have negative coordinates on the new PC axis.
-Therefore, we need to extract the _most negative_ loadings on PC1 and PC3.
-{: .callout}

 Let's use a bit of `dplyr` & `tidyr` magic here.
 ~~~